Frequently Asked Questions

 Why do I need an appraisal?

 Our clients need appraisals for a variety of reasons.
-Common situations that require an appraisal include: insurance coverage, estate planning, donations, equitable distribution, damage claim losses, and valuation related to an anticipated purchase or sale of property.
+Common situations that require an appraisal include: insurance coverage, estate planning, donations, equitable distribution, damage claim losses, division of property, and valuation related to an anticipated purchase or sale of property.
 We also frequently provide appraisals for clients who would like us to identify and value their property for general knowledge.

 Will you help me sell my artwork?